 Join us live for a short webinar followed by Q+A.

-(AU) UTAS: Gold STARS rating
+• (AU) Gold STARS at UTAS

 The University of Tasmania is proud to be the first Australasian Gold rated institution in the global Sustainability Tracking, Assessment & Rating System (STARS).
 We have worked together across all Colleges and Divisions and in partnership with our students to achieve 73.8 percent of available points.
 Earlier this year we recieved a ranking of #1 in the world on Climate Action in the Times Higher Education Impact rankings.
 In addition, our Sustainability Integration Program for Students (SIPS) was recently awarded the 2022 International Green Gown Award for Student Engagement and our University was highly commended in the Sustainability Institution of the Year category.
 In lots of ways the real value of this recognition is that it helps with our aspiration to be making a difference both here in Tasmania and far beyond our shores and to share how universities can be leading in taking action for our climate.